GOP support erodes for McConnell's Obamacare repeal plan

-WASHINGTON — Senate Majority Leader Mitch McConnell said Tuesday he is preparing to bring before the full Senate a comprehensive repeal of the Affordable Care Act — but Republican support for his plan quickly began to erode.
+WASHINGTON — Senate Majority Leader Mitch McConnell said Tuesday he is preparing to bring before the full Senate a comprehensive repeal of the Affordable Care Act early next week — but Republican support for his plan has quickly eroded.

+Three GOP senators — all women who were left out of the core group who met to write the first draft of the Senate's health care bill — have already come out against McConnell's move.

+Sen. Lisa Murkowski, R-Alaska, was the fateful third to bail out, effectively killing the effort to repeal Obamacare without an alternative.

 "I regret that the effort that we repeal and immediately replace Obamacare would not be successful.
 That doesn’t means we should give up," McConnell said on the Senate floor, acknowledging defeat but looking forward to his next move in a months-long effort that has stymied the Senate.
 "This doesn’t have to be the end of the story."